neomad-team/neomad.org/readme.md

 ### Creating a user

 Users must currently be created by hand.
-To do so, open a python shell with the virtualenv activated:
+To do so, open a python shell with the _virtualenv_ activated:

     source ./venv/bin/activate
-    ipython
+    python3  # or python, or python3.5

-then in the _ipython_ shell, run the following:
+then in the _python_ shell, run the following:

     from user.models import User
     User(username='johndoe', email='my@email.com').set_password('mypass').save()